Bluefield University in the News

 “This is a big deal that someone was willing to put down over a thousand dollars for me to be able to do this, for someone to believe in you like that.
 You just need that one person to pay attention to you,” Mays said appreciatively.

-Before the dream of an album started becoming a reality, Mays attended Virginia Western Community College.
-Mays’ father is an alumnus of Bluefield College, although he never considered attending here until he spoke with former admissions counselor Timothy Hegerich.
+Before the dream of an album started becoming a reality, Mays attended Virginia Western Community University.
+Mays’ father is an alumnus of Bluefield University, although he never considered attending here until he spoke with former admissions counselor Timothy Hegerich.
 He looked further into Bluefield and found himself starting here last fall, along with his fiancée Laura Patsel.

 Featured musicians on Mays’ album are Ryan Hunt on the piano, Peyton Gentry on the drums, and Dylan Walsh on the bass.
 For more information about the album “Looking for a Fire,” email Benjamin Mays at [email protected].